Corrective Services NSW: Corrective Services New South Wales (2009–2024)

 As part of a broader consolidation of government departments in 2009, the Department of Corrective Services was merged with the departments of the Attorney-General and Juvenile Justice in 2009.
 Corrective Services New South Wales became a division of what is now known as the Department of Justice, with Woodham retaining his role as Commissioner.
 Liberal Attorney-General Greg Smith replaced Woodham with Peter Severin, the head of South Australia's prison service, in 2012.

 The NSW prison population has doubled in the last two decades, from 7810 inmates in 1998 to 13,722 in 2018.
 Females account for 8% (1040) of the prisoner population in NSW and 24.7% (3300) of inmates are Aboriginal or Torres Strait Islander.
 The annual expenditure on prisons in NSW in 2018 was $1.16 billion, and the average cost per prisoner per day is $188.

 In terms of performance indicators, in 2018 Corrective Services NSW prisons were below average for Australian states and territories for recidivism (51% at two years), assaults (25 per 100 prisoners), deaths in custody (0.07/100 prisoners), participation in education and training (22%), time out of cells (8 hours/day) and prison capacity utilisation (129%).

 In 2019, Corrective Services set a target to reduce adult prison inmate reoffending by 5 per cent by 2023.
-The prisoner population of NSW is estimated to rise to by 550 inmates a year to 16,402 within five years.
+The prisoner population of NSW is estimated to rise by 550 inmates a year to 16,402 within five years.
 In response to prisoner number growth, Corrective Services NSW launched a $3.8 billion program for building new prison capacity in 2016.

 The Incident Response Team (IRT) is the Riot Squad of Corrective Services NSW.
 IRT officers are equipped with ballistic vests, helmets with visors, arm and leg guards, capsicum spray, an ASP baton, and flex-cuffs.
 The grenade launchers issued can fire CS gas or baton rounds.

 The Security Operations Group (SOG) is the Corrective Services NSW tactical group.

 They were formed as the "Emergency Squad," named after the NSW Police Emergency Squad.
 Long Bay Gaol Emergency Squad were active in riot control at the facility.
 The group was then renamed the Hostage Rescue Team (HRT) in 2009.
 HRT did not have riot control responsibilities.
 HRT's roles were limited hostage rescue until the NSW Police Force Tactical Operations Unit arrived.
 The team was renamed the Security Operations Group (SOG) The Group's responsibilities include armed escorts of high risk inmates, armed patrols of high security facilities, and responding to armed inmates.
 SOG are trained to rescue hostages if necessary, although procedure is to cordon and contain for the NSW Police Tactical Operations Unit.
 SOG operators escort high risk inmates in unmarked, armoured four wheel drives.
 The main rifle used is the SIG MCX assault rifle.
 The Heckler and Koch UMP submachinegun is utilized, with the Glock 22 as a sidearm.